actuator/cve/README.md

 ## Broken Access Control

+- **CVE-2026-18648**
+  - **Description**: A vulnerability was found in Blix Email Blue Mail Calendar App 2.2.305.
+It has been rated as critical.
+The affected element is the function FileDirectory.getDataColumn/FileDirectory.getFileFromUri of the component react-native-receive-sharing-intent.
+This manipulation of the argument _display_name causes path traversal.

 - **CVE-2026-58460**
   - **Description**: react-native-receive-sharing-intent contains a path traversal vulnerability that allows a co-resident malicious application to write files outside the intended cache directory by supplying a crafted _display_name value containing dot-dot path components through a malicious ContentProvider.
 Attackers can fire an explicit ACTION_SEND intent at the consuming app's exported share-receiver activity to overwrite arbitrary files in the consuming app's private data directory, including databases, shared preferences, and cached configuration, with attacker-controlled content.

 - **CVE-2026-12190**
   - **Description**: A vulnerability was found in Genspark AI Workspace App 2.8.4 on Android and classified as problematic.
 The manipulation results in improper authorization in handler for custom url scheme.
 Performing a manipulation of the argument _display_name results in path traversal.